yolgun/echobasket/README.md

 - Aspectj
   * Also a logging aspect that logs every method with parameters and result at the controller package
 - Spring Boot Actuator
   * at */actuator* endpoint.
 Everything exposed for dev.
+- Spring Boot Micrometer

 # Build
 ```
 ./mvnw spring-boot:run -pl echo